CRISPR-Cas9, TALENs and ZFNs - the battle in gene editing

 The delivery of ZFNs and TALENs, either in vivo or in vitro, can lead to toxicity or lethality due to binding at off-target sites and the induction of undesired DNA cleavage.
-Mutations in FokI in the case of ZFNs and TALENs were introduced to promote FokI endonuclease activity only during heterodimerization events at sites bound by two discrete nucleases9,10.
+Mutations in FokI in the case of ZFNs and TALENs were eventually introduced to promote FokI endonuclease activity only during heterodimerization events at sites bound by two discrete nucleases9,10.
 Off-target cleavage of CRISPR-Cas9 systems mostly comes from the recognition of fully or partially complementary genomic sites by sgRNAs11.
 Various approaches have been suggested to limit off-target cleavage, including limiting the amount and time of active Cas9 protein in cells by selective delivery methods or by altering Cas9 half-time12.
 A number of Cas9 variants with lower off-target specificity have been developed, including HF-Cas9, eCas9, and HypaCas913–15.
 New variants of Cas9 and Cas9 homologs, such as CRISPR-Cas12 (Cpf1) and CRISPR-Cas13a (C2c2), can recognize different PAMs, not only significantly increasing options for precision genome editing, but also potentially having higher on-target specificity16.
 An interesting alternative is a Cas9 fusion with FokI nuclease, which combines the advantages of ZFNs/TALENs and the CRISPR-Cas9 system16,17.
 When fused to the FokI endonuclease, dCas9 has greater specificity compared to Cas9 alone7.
 This specificity comes from the dCas9-FolkI cleavage activity, which depends strictly on the sgRNAs.
 The dCas9 protein proves to be a viable means to control gene expression by interfering with transcription18.

-- CRISPR interference (CRISPRi), occurs when a Cas9 protein fusion to a repressive KRAB effector domain allows downregulation of gene expression by transcriptional repression20.
+- CRISPR interference (CRISPRi), occurs when a Cas9 protein is fused to a transcriptional effector such as the repressive KRAB domain, allowing downregulation of gene expression by transcriptional repression20.
 This approach provides an advantage over standard RNA interference (RNAi) techniques and allows for investigation of the function of non-protein coding genes.
-Additionally, the opposite approach (CRISPR activation, CRISPRa) is possible; Cas9 fusion with transcriptional activation domains (e.g., VP64) leads to increased expression of the desired genomic loci.
+Additionally, the opposite approach (CRISPR activation, CRISPRa) is possible, meaning Cas9 can be used to activate gene expression.
+For example, Cas9 fusion with transcriptional activation domains (e.g., VP64) leads to increased expression of the desired genomic loci.
 Additional activation of transcription can be achieved with synergistic activation mediator (SAM), where the Cas9 fusion contains several activation domains to maximize activation efficiency21.
 Some Cas9 chimeras do not possess nuclease activity.
 For example, Cas9 fusions with chromatin-modifying enzymes are used in epigenome studies to visualize protein-DNA binding sites, to examine chromatin structure, or for histones post-translational modification research22,23.

 CRISPR-Cas9 can be used to reverse harmful genetic mutation in the human genome.
 This approach requires Cas9 protein, tracrRNA, and site-specific sgRNA together with the repair DNA template containing wild-type sequence.
 Cas9 creates a site-specific DNA break that is subsequently repaired by host DNA repair machinery, restoring wild-type allele (Figure 2A).